18F/tech-talks/archive.md

 Have a talk idea?
 Submit an issue in this repo, or talk to us on Slack (#tech-talks).

 ## How to attend
 See the "TTS Guild Meetings & Office Hours" calendar.
-Talks are on the first and third Wednesdays each month, and generally alternate between a longer talk (30–45 minutes) and a set of 2–4 shorter (10–15 minutes) talks.
+We are aiming to have talks on Tuesdays once a month.
+We'll choose the specific date(s) after the holidays.

 # Archive